pkpkpk/fress/readme.md

 ```

-Our write-error function chose to write each individual component sequentially, not as a children of a parent list or, even better, as a map.
+Our write-error function chose to write each individual component sequentially, not as children of a parent list or, even better, as a map.
 This puts a burden on our read fn to both grab each individual field and *know the right order* of the components as they are read off.
 This will not be pleasant to maintain.
 A better solution would be to just write errors as maps and let fressian do the work for us.

 ```clojure
 (defn write-error [writer error]